 “Around two-thirds of our users currently, hold or trade crypto.”

 4. What are eToro’s main goals for the next two years?

 “After 12 years our vision remains unchanged.
-We want to open up the global markets for everyone to trade and invest in a simple and transparent way.
+We want to open up the global markets for everyone to trade in a simple and transparent way.